ShreyMarwaha/Color-Switch-JavaFx/Game files/Readme.md

-Put these files in IdeaProject/src/sample
+Put these files in (IntelliJ Project)/src/sample